repoze/repoze.formapi/src/repoze/formapi/README.txt

   >>> form = TapeForm(request=request)

-This request would set the title of the record on the data object;
-since it's a valid unicode string, we expect no validation errors.
+This request would set the title of the record on the form data object; since it's a valid unicode string, we expect no validation errors.

   >>> form.validate()
   True

   >>> form.data['title']
   u'Motorcity Detroit USA Live'